atsheehan/curriculum/lessons/student-orientation-guidelines/student-orientation-guidelines.md

 Monday-Friday: 	7:00am - 10:00 pm
 Weekends:	8:00am -  5:00pm	(FOBs required for access)

-If the doors are locked in the front of the building or the gate is not up at these times, contact Whitney via Flowdock 1-to-1.
+If the doors are locked in the front of the building or the gate is not up at these times, contact Whitney via Slack 1-to-1.

 You may leave the space after these hours but must do so via the back staircase located at the end of the hallway past the bathrooms.
 The back staircase leads to the street on the side of the building.
 The doors to and from the back staircase should never be propped open.
 This is a major security breach and can result in removal from the program.

-##Code of Conduct at Mission Control
-The following is a summary of the most important points for you to follow during your time at Launch.
-All of the following are things that we consider important enough that failure to follow will make you subject to dismissal from the program.

-###Cheating and Academic Honesty
-Those found to be cheating will be removed immediately from the program.
-This includes copying other Launcher's work, falsifying data, lying in order to extend deadlines, or helping others to do any of the previously mentioned items.
-No warnings and no exceptions.
-We are all here to learn and grow together.
-If you are found to be cheating, you immediately indicate that you are no longer willing to learn the material.

-###Disrespect, Teasing, and Bullying
-It is important for Mission Control to be a safe place optimized for learning.
-Put downs, even when said in jest, can be taken the wrong way.
-Everyone is learning and growing together, so we have a zero tolerance for disrespect, teasing, and bullying.
-If you think it might be taken the wrong way, don't say it.

-###Tardiness and Absence
-The program is demanding.
-We need you to be here from standup to when formal instruction is complete for the day.
-Repeated absences or repeated tardiness will make you subject to dismissal.

-###Disturbing EE's When They Aren't On the Floor
-The Experience Team has an obligation to deliver on many different fronts to provide you with a premium experience.
-It is important to be attentive to who is on the floor and to not disturb those that aren't.
-Repeated attempts to distract or interrupt unavailable Experience Engineers will make you subject to dismissal.

-###Cleanliness
-Maintaining a cleanly and habitable work environment is part of the premium experience.
-Those found to be repeatedly leaving messes or not cleaning up after themselves will be subject to dismissal.

-###Courtesy in the Work Area
-- Use headphones if you want to listen to music during individual exercises
-- No noisy video or music in the work area
-- Silence your phones (keep them on vibrate)
-- Take calls away from the work area
-- No strong fragrances
-- No loud voices
-- Thermostat is only adjustable by Launch Academy staff

-###Food and Drink in the Work Area
-- Lids on all liquid containers
-- No food in the work areas
-- Use electronics elsewhere at your own risk

-###Professionalism At Mission Control
-- Do not email or exchange inappropriate content
-- If your boss wouldn't want to see it, the cohort doesn't either
-- Be mindful - we take discrimination and inappropriate conduct very seriously

-###In The Presentation Area
-- No phones visible
-- Notes and exercises only on the computers
-- We recommend that when guest speakers are presenting that you not bring your laptops with you.
-It shows that you're fully attentive to what the speaker is saying and that you are fully present as a listener.

-And on an more general note, make sure to follow the cultural agreement.

 #Endorsement

 While everyone entering Launch Academy is talented and has the potential to be a great developer, there’s no guarantee that everyone is going to keep up with the intense pace.
-Sometimes a student is not on track to be successful at Career Day, at which point Launch will choose not to endorse that student as a successful graduate of Launch Academy.
+While everybody gets to graduate from Launch, endorsement is only available to students who are able to perform up to Launch Academy standards.
+Sometimes a student is not on track to be successful at Career Day, at which point Launch will choose not to endorse that student.
+This means that the student will not be presented to hiring partners on Career Day.

 Whether or not a student is on track will be measured by looking at three different areas of their performance: